Atle Solberg, Head of the Coordination Unit

 She is the PDD Programme Officer on Climate Change and Disaster Displacement at United Nations High Commissioner for Refugees (UNHCR).

 Erick Mutshayani graduated with a BA Honours in English and Communication from Midlands State University, Zimbabwe and an MA in International Development from the University of Sheffield, UK.
 Prior to joining the Platform, Erick worked with several NGOs in communication, research and administrative capacities in South Africa, Tanzania and the United Kingdom.
-He recently completed an internship with UNOCHA in Geneva, supporting the Inter-Cluster Coordination Section which convenes the Global Cluster Coordinators Group and works on various task streams such as the Localization Agenda and Cash Coordination.
-Erick Mutshayani speaks English and a variety of local languages from Southern Africa, enjoys being in multi-cultural and multi-lingual settings, travelling and has a strong interest in humanitarian affairs.
+Before joining the Platform as an Administrative Analyst, Erick completed two internships with the United Nations Office for the Coordination of Humanitarian Affairs (UNOCHA) and the Platform on Disaster Displacement in Geneva as a Humanitarian Affairs Intern and Policy and Communications Intern.
+Erick speaks English and a variety of local languages from Southern Africa (Shona, Ndebele, Nyanja, Tonga and Zulu), and he is currently learning French.
+He enjoys being in multi-cultural and multi-lingual settings, travelling and has a strong interest in humanitarian affairs.